-Amanda, as you can see, is clearly a dog lady and can be found most Thursday nights running our busy puppy parties at Cookridge, and once a month on Saturdays at our Greengates branch.
+Amanda, as you can see, is clearly a dog lady and can be found most Monday nights running our busy puppy parties at Cookridge, and once a month on Saturdays at our Greengates branch.
 She loves meeting all the new puppies and running our nursing clinics at our Cookridge surgery.
-She loves working at a practice which has an open mind towards complementary medicine and loves to follow our cases through.
+She loves working at the practice, as she has an open mind towards complementary medicine and loves to follow our cases through.

 She loves dogs because they are amazing companions, with a gentle, trusting nature who love their owners unconditionally, so she enjoys spending all her spare time walking and relaxing with them and socialising with friends.

 Meet Stacey and her spaniel Lottie.
 Lottie is a working gun dog, who regularly can be found running the fields around Yorkshire.
 In 2016 Lottie had a litter of puppies, one of whom she kept who is called Roxy.
-Our head vet Brendan Clarke also has a horse called Gary kept at a nearby stables.
+Our head vet Brendan Clarke also has a puppy from Lottie’s litter, she’s called Arti.